Are you looking for a fun and interesting story to read with your students?

 Lynda Mullaly Hunt tells a fantastic story in her book Fish in a Tree.
-Told in first person point of view, the book follows Ally through her sixth grade year as she overcomes many obstacles.
-Ally does a great job keeping the secret that she can’t read until Mr. Daniels steps in while Mrs. Hall is on maturity leave.
-Mr. Daniels’s teaching methods prove Ally is extremely bright.
-He realizes she has dyslexia and tutors Ally after school.
+Told in the first-person point of view, the book follows Ally through her sixth-grade year as she overcomes many obstacles.

-FREE Teaching Ideas to use with Fish in a Tree
+Fish in a Tree Activities

 - the train with square wheels

 - The Cowboy who rides an ostrich